QuantumApprentice/msk2bmpGUI/README.md

 The only real examples of this in either game is the west coast:
 The ocean area is masked off using a mask tile, preventing the player from swimming to the Oil Rig in Fallout 2 (and not much else in Fallout).
---Currently this editing window can only be used to draw in single pixels, and the export functions don't work yet.
+- Currently this editing window can only be used to draw in single pixels, and the export functions don't work yet.
   Plans are to add a fill function and maybe some line drawing functions to provide borders for the fill operation.